Best daily deals

 Both headsets will do well to block out background noise, but only Sony lets you disable ANC and use the XM5 as a standard set of Bluetooth headphones.

-It’s a tight competition in the ANC department, with the QuietComfort 45 performing excellent active noise cancelling, but the WH-1000XM5 has improved its passive isolation, thereby one-upping the previous WH-1000XM4 performance, as well as bettering the QC 45.
+It’s a tight competition in the ANC department, with the QuietComfort 45 performing excellent active noise canceling, but the WH-1000XM5 has improved its passive isolation, thereby one-upping the previous WH-1000XM4 performance, as well as bettering the QC 45.
 In the high frequencies, the WH-1000XM5 more consistently blocks noise, particularly above 1kHz.
 Meanwhile, the ANC covers the lows well, with just under 30dB of attenuation at 100Hz.
-Below 70Hz the attenuation steeply tapers off.
+Below 70Hz, the attenuation steeply tapers off.

-The QuietComfort 45 has excellent noise cancellation too.
+The QuietComfort 45 has excellent noise cancelation, too.
 It filters more sub-bass frequencies than the WH-1000XM5.
 At 100Hz, it filters 25dB of noise, but just a little higher in the frequency range between 100-200Hz, this attenuation dips down to about 12dB, so it’s not consistent.
-While the WH-1000XM5 outdoes the QC 45 holistically here, it’s not by a landslide, as the QuietComfort 45 filters noise well too.
+While the WH-1000XM5 outdoes the QC 45 holistically here, it’s not by a landslide, as the QuietComfort 45 filters noise well, too.
 It’s the WH-1000XM5 isolation performance that edges Sony ahead.

 Does the Sony WH-1000XM5 or Bose QuietComfort 45 sound better?